-By now you’ve probably heard how people are using credit card rewards points to travel the globe for nearly free, and, in fact, Michelle previously posted about her love for travel rewards and how she saved over $2,500 in 2015 with her rewards credit cards.
+By now you’ve probably heard how people are using credit card rewards points to travel the globe for nearly free, and, in fact, Michelle previously posted about her love for travel rewards and how she saved over $2,500 in one year with her rewards credit cards.

 But if you’re naturally skeptical like me, you’re wondering if it is as easy as it sounds and if you can really do it.
 I want to show you today how you can make this happen, and I’ll walk through how it is possible even on a dream trip to Hawaii.

-But first, a little bit about me, and what it takes to succeed with travel hacking:
+And next, a little bit about me, and what it takes to succeed:

 I’m Brad Barrett, a Certified Public Accountant, husband and father to two young daughters; 3 years ago I started RichmondSavers.com as a personal finance blog, but the site soon pivoted to helping people get started with travel rewards after my story about how we took our family to Disney World for nearly free with rewards points got some significant press.